 - Were any potential promotions or employment benefits expected in your career had you not been injured?

-Here at Law Offices of Howard Craig Kornberg, our skilled personal injury attorneys retain economic expert witnesses specializing in various occupations to help us give our clients a more accurate assessment of the above-mentioned information.
+Here at the Law Offices of Howard Craig Kornberg, our skilled personal injury attorneys retain economic expert witnesses specializing in various occupations to help us give our clients a more accurate assessment of the above-mentioned information.

 In addition to determining the loss of future earnings, the total value of recoverable future losses should include the cost of your future medical expenses, if any.
 In order to estimate the value of future costs, you will most likely require the testimony of a medical professional.